 Industry Analysis & Industry Trends

-The UK Fruit and Vegetable Processing industry has performed extremely well during the past five years.
-After the financial crisis and its adverse effect on consumer spending, the industry has more than recovered as a result of strong demand for healthy products that offer time-poor consumers quicker cooking options.
-Innovative operators have managed to meet consumer demand by developing new products, achieving spectacular growth by capitalising on consumers' increasing health concerns.
-During the five years through 2015-16, industry revenue is estimated to increase at a compound annual rate of 10.2% to £4.2 billion.
+The UK Fruit and Vegetable Processing industry produces a wide range of products, from minimally processed produce such as fresh washed and cut or peeled packs of fruit and vegetables to more heavily processed products such as jams, peanut butter or pickles.
+Tinned fruit and vegetables are also included in the industry.
+The industry has recovered from the significant adverse effects of the financial crisis thanks to strong demand for healthy products that offer time-poor consumers quicker cooking options.
+Innovative operators have managed to meet consumer demand by developing new products and capitalising on consumers' increasing health concerns.
+During the five years through 2016-17, industry revenue is estimated to increase at a compound annual rate of 2.6% to £4.4 billion... purchase to read more

 Industry Report - Industry Key Buyers Chapter